karabaja4/mimejs/README.md

   "inode/directory": "thunar $arg"
 }
 ```

+Use this object to configure the command used when a specific MIME type is detected.\
+You can use a wildcard `*` to match multiple MIME types or subtypes for every command.

 Use a `file` command to identify the MIME type of your file:
 ```bash
 file -E --brief --mime-type file.txt